saurabh111121/dsa/README.md

 - Fetches all accepted solutions from your LeetCode account
 - Organizes solutions by problem number in a structured format
-- Enhances each solution with detailed problem information including:
+- Enhances each solution with comprehensive problem information including:
   - Full problem description
-  - Difficulty level
+  - Difficulty level and category
   - Topic tags
+  - Problem statistics (acceptance rate, submissions)
+  - Hints (when available)
+  - Code templates
+  - Example test cases
   - Official solution from LeetCode (for non-premium problems)
   - Similar questions with links and difficulty levels
 - Runs automatically every day at midnight UTC (5:30 AM IST)